Letter of Recommendation for Scholarship

-So you found a scholarship you really like.
-You’ve got all your required documents except one—a letter of recommendation.
+So you found a scholarship you think you’re a shoe-in for.
+You have all your required documents except one—a letter of recommendation.
 What is a letter of recommendation for a scholarship, and how do you go about asking for one?

-A scholarship recommendation letter is a letter from a credible adult (usually a teacher, supervisor, or mentor) that explains to the scholarship sponsor why they believe you should be chosen to receive the award.
-For some scholarships, this is the most vital part of the application.
+A scholarship recommendation letter is a letter from a credible adult (usually a teacher, coach, mentor, or supervisor) that completes a form or submits a letter to the scholarship sponsor explaining why the candidate fulfils the requirements set out by the scholarship sponsor, program, or committee and why they believe you (the candidate) should be chosen to receive the award.
+Depending on the type of scholarship and the scholarship program, this could be the most vital part of the application.

-TIP: Don’t forget to thank them.
-Writing such a personal and strong letter of recommendation involves a lot of work.
-Don’t forget to show your gratitude to the person writing the letter.
-Sending a thank you note is always a nice gesture.
+- Write a thank you.
+Writing a personal and strong letter of recommendation involves time and work.
+Because of this, it’s a good idea to show your gratitude to the person who recommended you and it’s a nice gesture.

-If you’ve been asked to write a recommendation letter for a student, here are some tips:
+If you’ve been asked to write a recommendation letter for a student, here are some suggestions:

 - Make sure you know the student well.
 Scholarship selection committees are looking for sincere and genuine letters.
 Having a strong relationship with the candidate can help you draw on personal experiences to help support claims about their character, work ethic, or other reasons.